ckritzinger/investec_on_rails/README.md

 ## TODO List

- - Make a payment
- - Show beneficiaries
- - Make multiple payments at the same time
  - Make it less fugly
  - Cache account details, access token and such things to speed up requests
- - Add pagination to the transactions page
+ - Add fake pagination to the transactions page
+ - Make multiple payments at the same time
+ - Make transaction pagination work

  ### Original List